A woman with blonde haor wearing a colorful scarf

 About

-Amy joined the Department of Focused Inquiry in 2022.
-Her research interests include death and photography, end-of-life ritual practices, and identity issues in facial injury and transplant patients.
-Among her literary awards are Individual Artist Fellowships from the Kentucky Arts Council and the Virginia Commission for the Arts, as well as nominations for the Pushcart Prize.
-She is the author of two collections of poetry – A Book of Birds (2008) and Studies in Extinction (2016) – and is also a published essayist, short story writer, and lyricist.
+Amy is both a creative writer and a researcher in the field of thanatology.
+Her scholarly interests include death and photography, end-of-life ritual practices, and she was named a Visiting Academic Fellow at University of Oxford in England to research identity issues in facial injury and transplant patients during World War I. She has published two collections of poetry, and her literary awards include artist fellowships from the Kentucky Arts Council and the Virginia Commission for the Arts, as well as nominations for the Pushcart Prize.
+She is also a practicing End-of-Life Doula.

 Education